deepjavalibrary/djl/examples/docs/train_mnist_mlp.md

 ## Run handwritten digit recognition example

 ### Build the project and run

 The following command will train the model for 2 epochs.
-The trained model is saved in the following folder: `build/model`.
+The trained model is saved in the `build/model` folder.

 ```
 cd examples
 ./gradlew run -Dmain=ai.djl.examples.training.TrainMnist